 Adient and Autoliv agree to collaborate on safety, comfort and convenience for seats of the future

-Burscheid, Germany / Stockholm, Sweden, September 12, 2017 – Adient (NYSE: ADNT) the world’s leading automotive seating supplier, and Autoliv, Inc. (NYSE: ALV and SSE: ALIVsdb), the worldwide leader in automotive safety systems, are collaborating to address vehicle seating challenges presented by designs for the future car and the incorporation of autonomous driving.
+DETROIT, Sept.
+12, 2017 /PRNewswire/ — Adient (NYSE: ADNT) the world’s leading automotive seating supplier, and Autoliv, Inc. (NYSE: ALV and SSE: ALIVsdb), the worldwide leader in automotive safety systems, are collaborating to address vehicle seating challenges presented by designs for the future car and the incorporation of autonomous driving.

 Even in automated vehicles, seatbelts, pretensioners and buckles remain the primary means of restraint should an accident occur.
 The cooperation between Adient and Autoliv will initially be focused on optimal integration of Autoliv’s safety components into the non-traditional seating arrangements of the future car and on enhancing existing seat-mounted airbag systems and new far-side systems for Euro NCAP.
-Customer target offering for these solutions will be the second half of 2018.
+The target for offering these solutions is the second half of 2018.

 Future plans include the co-development of highly integrated solutions for enhanced safety, comfort and convenience for future mobility.
-Both companies are also interested in investigating the potential value in expanding to non-automotive applications if necessary to keep people safe however and wherever they travel or commute.
+Both companies are also interested in investigating the potential value in expanding to non-automotive applications if necessary to keep people safe as they travel or commute.

 “This is a tremendously exciting time for the automotive industry, with mobility on the cusp of a fundamental disruption.
 With our world-class technologies and capabilities, we are more than ready to provide the next generation of advanced vehicle seating systems,” said R. Bruce McDonald, Adient Chairman and Chief Executive Officer.
 “Working with Autoliv means combining the strengths of two leading companies to improve safety, comfort and convenience in the interior of future autonomous vehicles.”